ReaganM02/himuon-flex-cart/readme.txt

 **There is no admin settings page for UI/behavior customization.**
 Use hooks, filters, and template-level customizations to adapt output and behavior.
-**More hooks, filters, and code examples are available on GitHub: https://github.com/ReaganM02/himuon-flex-cart**
+More hooks, filters, and code examples are available through the plugin source and template files.

 == Installation ==